kashirin-alex/PyHelpers/README.md

  The name of class UdpHandlerDest "dest" is after the methods used that are based on communication with a destination address
 ##### Good use cases:
   * handling outgoing buffers for DNS responses.
-  * instead use of many fds on python poll use one eventfd to get the incoming queue state .
+  * instead use of many fds on python poll, use one eventfd to get the incoming queue state .

 ##### USING